6 Different Types of Chainsaws + Buying Guide

 But if you plan to take down larger branches or trunks, you’ll need to upgrade to a 16-inch bar length.
 This will likely cost you more than a high-end cordless model, but it should still be versatile and portable.

-Additionally, if you’re getting ready to cut trees over 20 inches tall, you should consider getting commercial chisel cutters that can handle the job at 36 inches.
-This will likely cost you a few hundred dollars, but it should still be able to get the job done.
+But if you’re getting ready to cut trees over 20 inches tall, I suggest you consider getting commercial chisel cutters that can handle the job at 36 inches.
+It’s likely going to cost you a few hundred dollars, but it should still get the job done.

 Level of Experience